mottusemma/JobProfiler/www/en/FAQ.md

 **Why did we ask these particular questions?**

 The statements describing various personality characteristics were selected to allow us to efficiently assess people's Big Five personality traits used by most personality scientists for various purposes, including describing occupational differences.
 We also asked some additional questions that tend to show the largest differences in how people doing different jobs respond.
-This is explained in more detail here: https://osf.io/preprints/psyarxiv/ajvg2.
+This is explained in more detail [here](https://osf.io/preprints/psyarxiv/ajvg2).

 **Are the app source code and data open?**

 Yes.
-The source code will be available on Gitlab and the fully anonymous data will be publicly available thought the Open Science Framework.
+The source code will be available on [Gitlab](https://github.com/mottusemma/JobProfiler) and the fully anonymous data will be publicly available thought the [Open Science Framework](https://osf.io/mvzd4/).